 Overshoot was caused by humankind’s excessive environmental impact, and impact is driven by three factors: per-capita consumption, population, and efficiencies.
 Consumption and population determine the economy’s output rate, while efficiencies determine what impact this rate will have on the environment.
 In principle, therefore, the solution to overshoot is straightforward: decrease the first two and increase the last.
 This combination, when implemented to their maximum feasible extents, is here called rapid impact reduction.
 See the diagram below.

 Decreased consumption is first on the list because this can be implemented quickly to reduce environmental impact.
 If a rich country were to decide tomorrow that luxury consumption is obscene, this obscenity could be removed in short order.
 Consumption is behavioral, so it is open to rapid alteration.
 This is not true for lower population and higher efficiencies, which require structural changes in society and the economy.
 The other important point is that reduced consumption applies to the rich rather than the poor.
 The problem is not subsistence in hovels, but gluttony in mansions.

 Decreased population is second on the list because this would result in huge impact reductions in the longer term.
 For the diagram I have chosen a crowd of white people because this is the predominant color scheme of overconsumption.
 An effective population control plan would focus on this privileged group and include two measures.
 The first is legalized death with dignity for the old.
 This is long overdue on ethical grounds and now has a compelling environmental rationale.
 The second is more flexible family arrangements – for example permitting three or more adults to raise one or two children.
 This would satisfy the human drive to procreate and nurture while minimizing the environmental burdens.

 The third factor for reduced impact is higher efficiencies.
-I place this last because capitalism is to some degree compatible with efficiency increases, so a number of these have already been implemented.
+I place this last because capitalism is to some degree compatible with efficiency increases, so these have already been extensively implemented.
 However, such improvements are restricted by the system’s extreme profit orientation and are therefore well below the limits of technical feasibility.